Bull Market and Bear Market: how to spot them

 There are 2 kinds of traps, of course:

-- Bull Trap – This is the trap that occurs when the market is in a bullish phase, the trader thinks that soon there will be a reversal of the trend and then acts accordingly (exits the market, opens a short position or takes part of the profits).
-The market however is not really changing direction and continues with the rise of the prices, the trader, therefore, has lost the opportunity.
-One of the signals that can often confuse the trader is the breaking of a resistance area and the rebound of prices on the same, can be interpreted as a reversal of the trend
+- Bear Trap – this is the trap that occurs when the market is in a bullish phase.
+The trader thinks there will be a trend reversal shortly and then acts accordingly (exiting the market, opening a short position or taking some profits).
+However, the market is in actuality not changing direction and the price continues to rise.
+The trader then misses the opportunity.
+One of the signals that could be confusing and lead to error is the ‘fake’ rupture of a support level.
+During a short dump, prices break through a critical level, but soon resume their climb and regain support.
+If the initial descent were interpreted as a trend reversal, bearish traders would fall into a bear trap.

 Is there a way to avoid these traps as much as possible?
 An infallible method does not exist, however, the use of more technical analysis indicators, together with the study of fundamental analysis and the market can certainly reduce the probability of falling into these two frequent types of traps and consequently commit fewer errors of evaluation.